What is OneDrive?

-If you don't see the OneDrive when you login, email the Computing Services Help Desk to request access to OneDrive.
+If you don't see the OneDrive within 48 hours of enabling Multi-Factor Authentication (MFA), email the Computing Services Help Desk.

 As part of OneDrive you will also have access to Office for the web.
 Office for the web includes web-based versions of Word, Excel, PowerPoint and OneNote.
 See the Getting Started Guide for more details.